Sweet Caroline: United States

-The National Football League's Carolina Panthers have played the song as a victory song at all home games since 1996.
-In 2020, the Panthers played the song to an empty Bank of America Stadium in honor of all front-line workers in the COVID-19 pandemic.

 The song has been played at Fenway Park, home of Major League Baseball's Boston Red Sox, since at least 1997 and in the middle of the eighth inning at every game since 2002.
 On opening night of the 2010 season at Fenway Park, the song was performed live by Diamond himself.
 Several days after the Boston Marathon bombing in April 2013, Neil Diamond led the crowd at Fenway Park in a rendition of the song.
 The New York Yankees, the longtime rivals, showed their support for the city by playing the song over Yankee Stadium's loudspeakers the day after the incident.
 Sales of the song surged nearly 600 percent in the week after the bombings, to 19,000 copies, up from 2,800 the week before.
 Diamond said that he would donate his royalties from those sales to the One Fund Boston charity to help the people affected by the bombings.

-The Iowa State Cyclones have used "Sweet Caroline" as a football victory song since 2006.

-Since 2008, the University of Pittsburgh has used "Sweet Caroline" as an unofficial school sing-along song by inserting "Let's Go Pitt!" over the instrumental three-beat "Ba Ba Ba" interval after the title refrain and replacing the repeated phrase (often added by fans, although not in the original recording) "So good" with "Go Pitt!"
-The song started as a rallying anthem played between the third and fourth quarters of Pittsburgh Panthers football games, but has been adopted for use during other university sports contests, alumni events, and student ceremonies, including graduation commencement ceremonies, and references to the song have appeared on various school merchandise.
-However, Pitt's arch-rival, West Virginia University, "adapts" the song for their own purposes to troll Pitt, even when Pitt is not the opponent.

-"Sweet Caroline" is sometimes part of the regular rotation of songs during sports events at other universities, including the University of North Carolina.

-Out of a speculated concern with the song's lyrics in the wake of the Penn State child sex abuse scandal, the university removed the song from the rotation of music played at football games prior to the 2012 season.
-However, performances resumed to loud renditions at Penn State football games in September 2013.

-On February 22, 2020, newly crowned WBC and The Ring heavyweight world champion Tyson Fury sang the song live in the ring at the MGM Grand Garden Arena in Las Vegas to celebrate his knockout victory against Deontay Wilder following the conclusion of their rematch.
-Fury had also previously sung "Sweet Caroline" at a press conference ahead of his fight against Francesco Pianeta in 2018.